-Well-written product description has the power to sell any product.
-Customers rely on product description to determine whether your product is what they’ve been looking for.
+A well-written product description has the power to sell any product.
+Customers rely on product descriptions to determine whether your product is what they’ve been looking for.
 Basically, a great product description is your number 2 ally in making a product seem attractive, right after images (or videos).

-We all perceive things from a different perspective.
+We all perceive things from different perspectives.
 The majority of humans are attracted to the visual, but after that first attraction, the average reader wants to learn more about the product.
 This is where persuasion continues and deepens.